dsrrivera/4361-Final-Project-Team-9/README.md

 For easier usage, you can execute any of the three scripts by using the following commands:

+[--quick] is a test run, to see if the code can run for each model, either ignore or don't copy

 1. Decision Tree (dtree.py)
 To run the Decision Tree Classifier:

-bash
-Copy
+python dtree.py --mode emnist

 python dtree.py --mode emnist --quick

+python dtree.py --mode tmnist_symbols

-2. Logistic Regression (logisticRegression.py)
+3. Logistic Regression (logisticRegression.py)
 To run the Logistic Regression Classifier:

-bash
-Copy
+python logisticRegression.py --mode emnist

 python logisticRegression.py --mode emnist --quick

+python logisticRegression.py --mode tmnist_symbols

-3. Support Vector Machine (svm.py)
+5. Support Vector Machine (svm.py)
 To run the Support Vector Machine Classifier:

-bash
-Copy
+python svm.py --mode emnist

 python svm.py --mode emnist --quick

+python svm.py --mode tmnist_symbols

 Arguments for each script:
 --mode: Choose between emnist (digits and letters) or tmnist_symbols (symbols only).